two-steps-org/nehes-israel/DEPLOYMENT.md

 ---

-## 3. Netlify Setup (Frontend)
+## 3. Vercel Setup (Frontend)

-1. Create a new site on Netlify: https://app.netlify.com/
+1. Create a new project on Vercel: https://vercel.com/
-2. Choose "Deploy with Docker".
-3. Use your Docker Hub image: `your-dockerhub-username/nehes-frontend:latest`.
-4. Note your Netlify Site ID (from site settings or API docs).
-5. Generate a Netlify Personal Access Token (User Settings > Applications > Personal Access Tokens).
+2. Connect your GitHub repository or set up a project manually.
+3. Get your Vercel Org ID and Project ID (see Vercel docs or use the Vercel CLI: `vercel projects ls`).
+4. Generate a Vercel token: https://vercel.com/account/tokens

 ---